brbrainerd/The-Tales-of-Nexus-Way/Cassius Lucian/Cassius Lucian - B.R. Brainerd's Character Notes.md

   | Character Description |
   |:---------------------|
   | *A tall, imposing woman in her 40s with a gaunt face and high cheekbones.
 Her cold gray eyes hold an intense, fanatical gleam, framed by long black-and-white braided hair.
 Wears elaborate white and gold Lamplighter robes adorned with crystal vials and religious symbols.* |
-- **Selenara Vale**: Deceased mother, former consort of Styromoxcies
+- **Selenara Vale**: Deceased mother of Cassius, former consort of Styromoxcies
 - **Styromoxcies**: Unknowing draconic father of Cassius